potassco/clorm/docs/clorm/factbase.rst

 the given fact; and to store it if some sort of matching needs to take place.

-However, this loop-and-test approach leads to unnecessary boilerplate code as well as making the purpose of the code more obscure.
-Clorm's ``FactBase`` is intended to alleviate this problem by offering a database-like query mechanism for extracting facts from a model.
+However, this loop-and-test approach leads to unnecessary boilerplate code as well as making the purpose of the code more obscure. ``FactBase`` is intended to alleviate this problem by offering a database-like query mechanism for extracting facts from a model.

 Simple Queries
 ^^^^^^^^^^^^^^

-Assuming the first definition of ``AppDB`` and the ``facts`` instance from above, the class provides a function to generate appropriate ``Select`` query objects.
-From a query object a ``where`` clause can also be set.
+Assuming the definitions and the ``fb`` instance above, a ``FactBase`` object can create ``Select`` query objects:

 .. code-block:: python